 The proposed Groundwater Protection Rule, previously referred to as the Nitrogen Fertilizer Rule, is based on the Minnesota Nitrogen Fertilizer Management Plan, which outlines the state’s strategy for preventing contamination and responding to elevated nitrate from fertilizer in groundwater.
 This plan first originated in 1990.
 For a complete historical timeline, click here.

-The proposed Groundwater Protection Rule, the statement of need and reasonableness, appendixes for the statement of need and reasonableness and the notice of public hearings are listed on the MDA website here.
+The proposed Groundwater Protection Rule, the statement of need and reasonableness, appendixes for the statement of need and reasonableness, and additional documentation is available on the MDA website here.

 Please continue to check back at mncorn.org/nitrogenrule for additional updates on the rulemaking process.

 It is vital for Minnesota agriculture that MCGA and corn farmers provide comment to ensure the rule accomplishes its goal of protecting water while making sense in implementation.
 MCGA has been involved with the development of the rule and will continue to advocate for, and address the concerns of, corn farmers.

 To date, MCGA has submitted five letters of comment on previous versions of the rule.
 MCGA grower leaders have also worked closely with the Minnesota Department of Agriculture (MDA) to further communicate why certain changes to the rule are necessary.

 MCGA worked hard to modify and improve the most onerous provisions of the initial drafts of this rule.
 Due to the many comments submitted by corn farmers, the advocacy of MCGA and other organizations, we have been able to make the new rule more workable than the initial proposals.
 In addition to working with state officials through the rulemaking process, Minnesota’s corn growers have continued their proactive efforts to better protect water quality.